page-support/web-client/README.md

 This package supports most modern browsers including Chrome, Safari, Edge and Firefox.
 It does not support IE.

 ### Package maintainer notes - updating Bot
-To update to a new version of Bot
-# bot root directory
+To update to a new version of Bot do the following in your bot root directory
 0. test in storybook, run automated tests, run `npm run build` to see if there are any errors
 1. increment the bot version number in package.json
 2. update CHANGELOG.md